mumtazsajidkhan/mumtazsajidkhan/readme.md

 ## 🌍 Beyond Data

-When I'm not working with data, I enjoy:
+When I'm not working, I enjoy:

 - 🦐 Learning about modern aquaculture technologies
 - 📚 Exploring new data analytics techniques